duck-sec/miniserver/README.md

 ## Usage

-The content of post requests will be saved in the "Data" folder.
+The content of POST requests will be saved in the "Data" folder.
 Your server logs are in "Log"

 ```bash
 usage: miniserver.py [-h] [-sf] [-dp] [-p PORT]